gonzalobarbitta/context-flux/README.md

 # Context Flux

-`context-flux` is a small Context Api based library that reduces boilerplate and enforces best practices.
+`context-flux` is a small Context API based library that reduces boilerplate and enforces best practices.

 Use `context-flux` if you need a simple state management, or you want to pass some props deeply without the overkill that comes with Redux or MobX.